Sophie Raffalovich: Early life and education

 Born Sophie Raffalovich on 15 January 1860 in Odessa to Herman and Marie Raffalovich.
 Her father was a banker, with two sons, Marc-André and Arthur.
 The family was Jewish and moved in 1864 to France due to pressure to convert religion.
 Her father would have to travel back to Odessa for business and spent half of each year there.
 Marie was a political republican interested in the arts and sciences and held popular salons in France.
 She was close friends with physiologist Claude Bernard.
 Raffalovich grew up aware of her advantages and studied political economy.
 She translated works on the lives of Cobden and Lord Shaftesbury.
 Her brother André's held literary salons in London where she would act as hostess.

 Irish question

-Stories and details about William O'Brien's highly publicised arrests during the Plan of Campaign lead both the mother and daughter to become interested in Ireland and the political situation there.
+Stories and details about William O'Brien's highly publicised arrests during the Plan of Campaign led both the mother and daughter to become interested in Ireland and the political situation there.
 Raffalovich began to write to O'Brien and eventually met him in 1889.
 After a brief courtship they were engaged.
 Raffalovich converted to Catholicism.
 This was a disappointment to her father but her own writings show that she did not do this purely for the marriage.
 Her brothers both followed her to this end.
 While she gave up her childhood religion, Raffalovich did not give up her Jewish identity.